-The aim of Measurement 4 Management (M4M) is to develop operational predictive technologies.
+The aim of Measurement 4 Management (M4M) is to develop operational predictive technologies for Industry 4.0.

 Firstly, the predictive technologies should be transparent and include all available process information.
 Secondly, they provide predictions of Key Performance Indicators on Safety, Environmental Sustainability and Economic Performance, and thirdly, they engage all relevant stakeholders in the company to understand how to optimally implement the M4M methodology in practice.
 This is in direct alignment with the TKI E&I mission to “create a sustainable and inclusive industry that operates within the boundaries of climate and environment”.